kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text Vectors and Linear Models

-Linear models handle sparsity well.
+Linear models handle sparsity well
-Training remains efficient.
+Training remains efficient
 Interpretability stays strong

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.